 The mission of this office is to coordinate long range transportation planning statewide and project planning activities.
 This includes working with federal, state and local agencies on long term transportation plans, conducting public meetings, preparing environmental documentation for projects, data collection, long range traffic modeling, Geographical Information Systems (GIS), asset management, performance based planning and programming.
-OPPE is also responsible for producing the Maryland Highway Tourist Map and many other highway map products in paper and electronic format and maintaining and dispersing SHA's highway information database.
+OPPE is also responsible for producing the Official Transportation Map and many other highway map products in paper and electronic format and maintaining and dispersing SHA's highway information database.
 OPPE also prepares the six-year funding program for state highway projects known as the Consolidated Transportation Program.

 The Office is organized into five divisions

 Responsible for collecting and reporting roadway and travel characteristics on publicly maintained roads to the Federal government, State of Maryland, local governments and the public.
 These responsibilities include: